sousasan/GettingAndCleaningDataProject/CodeBook.md

 #Codebook.md

-This code book will contain the inputs outputs and manipulations used in run_analysis.R
+This code book will describe the variables, inputs, outputs, and manipulations used in run_analysis.R

 ##Input
 run_analysis.R requires no inputs and is not a function requiring arguments.
-The only data it requires is pulled from a set URL to a data set.
+The only data required is pulled from URL to a data set.

 ##Output
 run_analysis.R creates an ouput file to the current directory called "tidy.txt".
 This output file contains only the mean and standard deviation data averaged over each activity and subject